cxllm/articles/markdown/nvm-nodejs.md

 This script provides us with a set of instructions for commands to run if we wish to use it in the same terminal
 ![](https://i.imgur.com/R4ERSVa.png)

-In my case, because I use bash, I will execute these commands (The comments aren't important, these are just what is provided by nvm in their script):
+In my case, because I use bash, I will execute these commands (The comments aren't important, these are just what is provided by nvm in their examples):
 ```sh
 export NVM_DIR="$HOME/.nvm"
 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"  # This loads nvm